You may be tempted to follow the crowd when deciding where to form your new business entity.

 After Delaware receives your Certificate of Formation, it generally takes 7 to 10 days to process the document.
 If the above sounds too long, you can opt for the following expedited services for a fee.

 An operating agreement is a document governing the rights and obligations of the LLC members.
-It’s like the by-laws of a corporation.
+It is similar to the by-laws of a corporation.
 It’s an internal contract LLC members typically, although not always, in writing and signed and dated upon forming the LLC.

 You don’t have to file a copy of a written operating agreement with the state.